powa-team/powa/docs/index.rst

 * the :ref:`stat_extensions` are the actual source of data.
 * **PoWA** is the whole project.

-You should first take a look at the :ref:`quickstart` guide.
+You should first take a look at the :ref:`quickstart` guide, which covers the installation and configuration for the "local mode".
+You can then look at the :ref:`remote_setup` guide, which covers the necessary additional steps for a "remote mode" setup.

 .. toctree::